owen3522/Lunabotics/README.md

 <h2>About the Challenge</h2>
 - <b>Lunabotics provides accredited institutions of higher learning students an opportunity to apply the NASA systems engineering process to design and build a prototype Lunar construction robot</b>

+<h2>My Role</h2>

+- <b>Chassis Subsystem Engineer</b>

 <h2>My Goal</h2>

-- <b>Design and manufacture a wheel with a diameter increased to 11.25 inches, width increased to 3.25 inches, and grouser count increased to at least 12 without significantly increasing the weight  </b>
+- <b>Design and manufacture a wheel with a diameter increased to 11.25 inches, width increased to 3.25 inches, and grouser count increased to at least 12 without significantly increasing the weight</b>

 <h2>Software and Skills</h2>